ishween/SocialCampaignGenAI/SPIKE_DOC.md

 - **Accessibility:** Alt-text generation is not implemented in the POC.

 - **Legal review:** Product depictions in regulated industries (pharmaceuticals, financial services, alcohol) require human legal sign-off.
 A production extension would flag the asset, send a notification (email, Slack webhook, or ticketing system), and persist the pipeline state.
-On approval or rejection received via webhook, the pipeline resumes, accepting the asset to the DAM or discarding it.
+On approval or rejection received via webhook, the pipeline resumes, accepting the asset or discarding it.
 This follows the same pattern as the LangGraph human-in-the-loop checkpoint already scoped in `FUTURE_SCOPE.md §5`.

 ---